 At Rocky Mountain MS Research Group our mission is to provide our patients with access to the very latest in MS research.
 We collaborate with larger national and international research efforts comprised of clinical researchers from academia and the pharmaceutical industry to evaluate new disease modifying therapies, explore biological markers that may be useful in predicting disease progression, and further improve the safety and efficacy of existing treatments.
 We strive to make a difference in the world of MS care while valuing the safety of our patients and upholding the highest standard of clinical research integrity.

 At Rocky Mountain MS Research Group, we have several studies currently enrolling for patients with MS. However, federal guidelines mandate that all information presented to potential participants in a study has to be approved by an Independent Review Board (IRB) prior to sharing.
 Due to this regulation some information about clinical trials may not be posted on our website.
 All trials are posted on https://clinicaltrials.gov/.
 Studies are both investigator-initiated and pharmaceutical-sponsored trials.

-If you are have questions about or are interested in participating in one of our clinical trials please contact our study team at 801-408-4584.
+If you are have questions about or are interested in participating in one of our clinical trials please contact the main office and ask for the research department.

 FAQs Regarding Clinical Trial Participation

 Clinical studies are research studies in which real people participate as volunteers.
 Clinical research studies (sometimes called trials) are a means of developing new treatments and medications for diseases and conditions.
 There are strict rules for clinical trials, which are monitored by the National Institutes of Health and the U.S. Food and Drug Administration.
 Some of the research studies at the Clinical Center involve promising new treatments that may directly benefit patients.